24 Best Things To Do In Indonesia: What To Do In The Islands

 Where you have volcanoes, you also have plenty of volcanic lakes and hot springs!

-Some of these are suitable for swimming, and others make for some fantastic photos.
+Some of the hot springs are suitable for swimming, and others make for fantastic photos.
 The most famous volcanic lake in Indonesia is probably the Kawah Ijen crater in East Java, which is pretty close to Bali.

 6. Explore A Cave